Skip to main content

 The Hard Stuff

-A 10-year caregiver names the guilts nobody talks about — the relief, the resentment, the grief for a person who is still alive.
+A 10-year care partner names the guilts nobody talks about: the relief, the exhaustion, the heartbreak, and the grief for a person who is still alive.

 I was raised with Irish Catholic guilt, so in many ways I have been preparing for caregiver guilt my entire life.
 I say that with humor, but there is truth in it.
 The instinct to question yourself, to wonder if you could have done more, to carry the weight of decisions long after they are made.
 Those habits come naturally to many of us long before caregiving begins.